Biggest Ice Fishing Sleds In 2023 (Maximize Load Capacity)

 In most cases this means stowing it on the back of a pick up truck, since these models are too large to fit inside a car.

-So depending on the size of your pickup truck, either the Otter Pro Sled Large, or the Pelican Trek Sport 94 could be a better choice for you.
+During our testing we found that depending on the size of your pickup truck, either the Otter Pro Sled Large, or the Pelican Trek Sport 94 could be a better choice for you.

-But for both of these models, you’ll probably want a pickup truck with an 8 foot bed in order to be able to transport them.
+Based on our testing, you’ll probably want a pickup truck with an 8 foot bed in order to be able to transport them.

 This sled is made of hardened Polyethylene resin, and comes with a raised front, which helps with snow resistance.